JalmarazMartn/customDiagnostics/README.md

 ### Command: Build a fix from current diagnostic and copy it in clipboard

-This commend features the partial creation of a fix and his store in clipboard to past it in a .json rules file.
+This command features the partial creation of a fix and his store in clipboard to past it in a .json rules file.
 The steps to use it are:

 - Place the cursor in the editor, in a text that raise a diagnostic bellow in the diagnostic panel.
 - Execute in command palette: **_"JAM Custom Rules.
 Build a fix from current diagnostic and copy it in clipboard"_**.
 Then, you will get in your clipboard a new fix definition, with the diagnostic code, name, and searchexpression.